kundun14/htp_utils/README.md

 $$

-This function generated the zonal statistics of the geospatial products, also writes the correspoding files in the local folder.
+We can generate the zonal statistics of the geospatial products, also write the correspoding files in the local folder.

 ```r